memoryleak47/variadic-generics/0000-variadic-generics.md

     fn foo<..T>() { ... }
 ```
 In this context, if `foo<A, B, C, D>()` is called, the type T would be equal to the tuple type `(A, B, C, D)`.
-foo can also be called with one ore zero type arguments, this would cause T to be a one-element-tuple or the unit-type respectively.
+foo can also be called with one or zero type arguments, this would cause T to be a one-element-tuple or the unit-type respectively.
 The `..T` syntax is also allowed in combination with other function parameters:
 ```rust
     fn bar<T, ..U>() { ... }